 Nuit Blanche is a contemporary art festival that happens every October.
 The largest happens in Paris, France, but other large cities around the world host Nuit Blanche too.
 Art can be seen in the streets from sunset to sunrise, and many museums are open as well.

 Everyone is starting to go indoors, and Thanksgiving is just around the corner, so gather your neighbors together for a potluck dinner – also known as a fuddle.
 A “potluck” is when everyone brings one dish to the meal, and it’s the luck of the draw – everyone could bring a similar dish.
 (For this reason, the organizer usually ensures a meat, and everyone else brings a side dish.)
 A neighborhood dinner is a great way to reconnect after summer vacations, and to make plans for Halloween trick-or-treating and Christmas decorations on your street.

 Mid-September to the first week of October is the German festival of Oktoberfest with beer, pretzels and bavarian sausage.
-Keep it simple with a beer tasting party with different Oktoberfest or German beers, or a bratwurst party in your yard.
-Take it to the next level by finding a local community that’s having an Oktoberfest celebration.
-Or go for the ultimate Oktoberfest party in Munich, Germany.
+Keep it simple with a beer tasting party with different Oktoberfest or German beers, or a build-your-own bratwurst bar party.
 (See our Oktoberfest recipes.)